iden3/iden3-docs/source/iden3_repos/research/publications/zkproof-standards-workshop-2/merkle-tree/merkle-tree.rst

 Motivation
 ==========

-Merkle trees allow to link a set of data to a unique has value, which is very optimal and useful, specially in blockchain technology, as it provides a secure and efficient verification of large data sets by storing only a little piece of data on-chain.
+Merkle trees allow to link a set of data to a unique hash value, which is very optimal and useful, specially in blockchain technology, as it provides a secure and efficient verification of large data sets by storing only a little piece of data on-chain.
 For instance, they can be